PlatONnetwork/Lumino/setup-mpc-server/README.md

 # setup-mpc-server

-This project contains the coordination server for the PlatON Trustless Setup Multi-Party Computation.
+This project contains the coordination server for the Latticex Trustless Setup Multi-Party Computation.

 It provides a simple JSON API for coordination of all participants in the ceremony.